-Tire revolutions indicate the number of times a tire revolves while it covers the distance of a mile or a kilometer.
-195R15 tire completes 739 revolutions per mile or 460 revolutions per kilometer.
+Tire revolutions refer to the number of complete rotations a tire makes while the vehicle is in motion.
+It is a measure of the distance covered by the tire.
+195R15 tire completes 731 revolutions per mile or 454 revolutions per kilometer.